ninjaaron/lazycli/README.rst

 =======
 lazycli is a module which provides a decorator which will generate cli scripts from function signatures.
 The intention is to allow the creation of cli-scripts with as little extra work as possible.
-It was orinally going to be called ``sig2cli``, but someone else already `had the same idea`_ and got the name on PyPI in ten months before I did.
+It was originally going to be called ``sig2cli``, but someone else already `had the same idea`_ and got the name on PyPI in ten months before I did.